 In September 2016, all commercial trade in pangolin was banned by the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).

 Thank you for reading this little story today.
 Visit a website which tells you more about the vulnerable pangolin and other anteaters.
-Don’t forget to COMMENT/FOLLOW us here, as well as at ASTRO’S ADVENTURES BOOK CLUB.
-Just click on the links below!
+Don’t forget to COMMENT/FOLLOW us here.
+Just click on the book below!